 This item includes: common excavation, backfill, supply and installation of concrete, reinforcing steel, iron pipe sleeve, sign post and water tight cap as per Standard Detail HRM 38.
+This item also includes surface reinstatement to original condition or better.

 This item does not include the supply and installation of signs.
 If applicable, this item also includes the temporary connection of the removed sign post (and sign) to the new sign post.